All Episodes

 I think you're missing the point, though.

-There these kids should be able to sue that institution and get their money back.
+These kids should be able to sue that institution and get their money back.

-She knows absolutely nothing away from the city.
+She knows absolutely nothing about it.

 This is where it's serious.